Historic Sites of Manitoba: Wasyl Negrych Pioneer Homestead (Municipality of Gilbert Plains)

 Here, the Negrychs had five more children, bringing their family to 12 children: six girls and six boys.
 They also built nine other buildings on the site, including a bunkhouse (built in 1908 for the boys), cow barn, pigpen, chicken coop, and three granaries (1898, 1908, 1940), all made of logs.
 Inside the bunkhouse is a working peech, a log-and-clay cook stove that was once the heart of every Ukrainian home, and which probably also provided the additional benefit of heating the bunkhouse.
 Surrounding the buildings was a vegetable and herb garden, an orchard (with plums, sour cherries, and six varieties of apples), and fields cut from the surrounding forest where the Negrychs grew grain and hay for their livestock.

 Wasyl Negrych died in 1927.
 His wife Anna lived until 1944.
 Both were buried in the Kolomyja (Negrych) Cemetery nearby.
 The youngest of the six Negrychs daughters, Annie, born in 1907, continued to live in the original house into her 80s.
 The homestead had no electricity; lighting was provided by kerosene lamps, as they had years earlier, and heat was provided by stoves fueled by firewood.
 There was no running water other than the water flowing in the Drifting River about 100 feet away from the house, into which Annie dipped buckets to collect water for household use.
 There was no telephone service to the site.
-Right into the 1980s, the surviving Negrychs lived pretty much as their ancestors had done for generations.
+Right into the 1980s, two unmarried Negrych children, Stephen Negrych and Annie Negrych (1907-1988), lived together pretty much as their ancestors had done for generations.

 The Negrych homestead began opening for public visits in 1994 and restoration continued through the 1990s.
 Owned by the Municipality of Gilbert Plains, and leased to the Gilbert Plains and District Historical Society, the homestead was designated as a Provincial Historic Site in 1992, and as a National Historic Site in 1996.